1998 Houston Astros season: August

+Randy Johnson hammered a five-hit, 13-strikeout shutout of the Milwaukee Brewers on August 12, his first 13-strikeout performance as an Astro.
+In all, Johnson surrendered five hits and two bases on balls for a game score of 88 to lead a 3–0 triumph.
+Craig Biggio homered (13) and had three hits.
+Johnson secured a safety and his first RBI as an Astro.
+Two unlikely bases bandits—Richard Hidalgo and Moisés Alou—and Derek Bell each picked Milwaukee's pocket.

 On August 17, Johnson lost his start to the Phillies, snapping a scoreless innings streak at 19, the longest for the year on Houston's pitching staff.

 Back at the Astrodome on August 28 to host the Pirates, Johnson fired another shutout, this time for 7 hits, no bases on balls, 16 strikeouts, and a game score of 89, his highest after he was acquired by Houston.
 The Pirates countered with Astros killer Francisco Córdova, who was up to the challenge with another gem, remained unscathed save for a balk and two errors to push Brad Ausmus along to score the only tallies of the contest.
-The 16 strikeouts set a Houston record for left-handers, and was the most by an Astros pitcher since Nolan Ryan amassed 16 punchouts on September 9, 1987, against the San Francisco Giants.
+(Note: Córdova had started and spun the first nine innings of a combined no-hitter against the Astros on July 12, 1997.)
+The 16 strikeouts set a Houston record for left-handers, surpassing 15 by Mike Cuellar on June 25, 1966.
+The most by an Astros pitcher since Nolan Ryan amassed 16 punchouts on September 9, 1987, against San Francisco, Johnson's effort was the fourth bout in club history.
+(Note: Prior to Ryan, Don Wilson (twice, on July 14 and September 1, 1968) had the first two by a Houston pitcher.
+On May 4, 2018, Gerrit Cole became the next Astros pitcher to accomplish this feat.
+Criteria: For single games, playing for HOU, in the regular season, requiring strikeouts ≥ 15, sorted by ascending date.)

 The Astros posted the best month in franchise history, going 22–7 in August, while increasing their lead in the NL Central to 11 games.
 Meanwhile, Johnson was named NL Pitcher of the Month, after having gone 5–1, 1.16 ERA, and leading the NL in strikeouts (61) and shutouts (3).